VDindial/School_District_Analysis/README.md

 * Scores by school type
 Ther changes made did not affect the average reading score, average math score for either Charter or District schools.
 Charter and District schools showed a decline in the Passing Math %, Passing Reading % and Overall%.
 # Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 Four of the major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are: a change in the average reading score, average math score, % Overall passing.
-In addition, the budger per student also had a variation.
+There were few variations to the data.